1809031104050311011804/PotW/PotW #2 - Coin Flip/README.md

 ### ***What does this program do?***

-This program will simulate n* number of coin flips and perform data analysis on its simulated flips.
+This program will simulate "n" number of coin flips and perform data analysis on its simulated flips.

-**I do not recommend inputting more than 1,000,000 for the number of coin flips.*

 ### ***How do I run this program?***